 - Pre-Qualify — A pre-qualification is an estimate of how much home you can afford.
 This is issued prior to the pre-approval and often can be completed online and at no cost (click here for a list of Highland Homes preferred lenders to pre-qualify with).
 It involves you providing information on your income, assets, and debts, and authorizing the lender to pull your credit.
 This does not guarantee your loan but gives you a better idea of your price range, and what your monthly payments might look like.

 - Prepaids— As the name implies, these are payments made in advance when you obtain your mortgage loan.
 Prepaid items will be collected at closing and deposited into your escrow to pay the bills when they are due.
 Prepaids fund your homeowners insurance premium, estimated property taxes, and the mortgage interest that accrues between your closing date and month-end.

 - Prepayment Penalty — The fees a lender may charge you if you pay off the loan faster than the set payment schedule.
 Most lenders and loan types we work with charge no prepayment penalties.

 - Principal — The principal is the amount of debt remaining on your mortgage loan (not including interest).

-- Private Mortgage Insurance (PMI) — Simply put, this is an insurance policy which protects the lender against the borrower (you) from defaulting on the mortgage.
+- Private Mortgage Insurance (PMI) — Simply put, this is an insurance policy that protects the lender against the borrower (you) from defaulting on the mortgage.

-- Purchase Agreement — A legal document which, along with deposit, secures your home site, locks in your base price and starts the Florida new home purchase process.
+- Purchase Agreement — A legal document that, along with your deposit, secures your home site, locks in your base price, and starts the Florida new home purchase process.